fu-inet-swp17/team2/SenPi/readme.md

 export GOPATH=$HOME/go
 ```

-If you also wish to run this programm like any other program on the computer, run:
+If you also wish to run this program like any other program on the computer, run:

 ```sh
 export PATH=$PATH:$GOROOT/bin:$GOPATH/bin